sacherjj/CasperLabs/DEVELOPER.md

   3. Run: `cargo run --bin grpc-protoc`

 #### Build Wasm contracts:

+Contracts are in a separate github repo: https://github.com/CasperLabs/contract-examples.
+Clone this locally.

+Make commands should build in the root of this repo.  `make all` or `make hello-name`.

+If make fails, contract can be manually built:

-  1. Go to contract that interests you in the `contracts-example` directory.
+  1. Go to contract directory that interests you (where Cargo.toml is defined), such as `cd hello-name/call`.
-  2. To compile Rust contract to Wasm, in the root dir of the contract (where Cargo.toml is defined) you need to run: `cargo build --release --target wasm32-unknown-unknown`.
-This puts `*.wasm` file in the `<root>/target/wasm32-unknown-unknown/release/` directory.
+  2. To compile Rust contract to Wasm, run  `cargo build --release --target wasm32-unknown-unknown`.
+  3. This puts `*.wasm` file in the `<root>/target/wasm32-unknown-unknown/release/` directory.
 We will use this file when deploying a contract.
-For the purposes of "Hello World" demo we use `store-hello-world` and `call-hello-      name` contracts.
-  3. If `cargo build --release ...`  doesn't work try `cargo +nightly build ...`
+  4. If `cargo build --release ...`  doesn't work try `cargo +nightly build ...`

 #### Building node:
   1. Go to node's root directory (it's where `build.sbt` file is located).